PhungXuanAnh/django-vuejs-crud-app/Readme.md

-In this tutorial, it is step by step to build a web application using backend django and frontend vuejs
+In this tutorial, you will build a web application using backend django and frontend vuejs, step by step

 [Part 1 - Create sample django vuejs app](part1.md)